 Kindly refer to the CET Programme Calendar or contact our friendly course consultants for more information.

-The workshops will be held as a combination of lectures, and hands on workshops throughout Days 1-2.
+This Masterclass will be held as a combination of lectures, and hands-on throughout the 2 days.
 Participants will work with real time operational examples from their most recent experiences.
 Internet access in the room will be provided.
-Participants are encouraged to bring along their laptop for the workshop.
+Participants arerequired to bring along their laptop for the workshop.

 |Dr. Amit Sharma